Paul and Lesley’s story

 She gave Alisa practical advice on symptom management and pain control, which really helped to build up her confidence in caring for her father.
 She was also able to talk Joe through the various tests, treatments and therapies he was going through.
 Having someone there to explain things and answer questions was very reassuring.

 A gateway to others who could help

 Tracy quickly picked up on the fact that everyone in the family was suffering in some way.
 As a Princess Alice nurse, she was able to tell them about other hospice services which could help them.

 Alisa and daughter Amelia were finding it particularly hard to cope with feelings of sadness and grief.
 They had already suffered one bereavement when Patricia died and Joe’s diagnosis had added to their pain and grief.

 So Tracy referred both of them to Princess Alice Hospice counsellors.
 They are specialists in helping people deal with the difficult emotions around terminal illness and loss.
 Thanks to the help they got, Alisa and Amelia learnt better ways to cope with their feelings and carry on their normal lives at home, work and school.

 The family were also surprised to learn that the Hospice runs a busy calendar of social events from craft clubs to drop-in support groups where they could meet other people in similar situations to theirs.
 Being able to share experiences can help reassure people and make them feel less isolated.

-Far from being a sad place, Joe and his family have found our Hospice to be a peaceful and positive place they enjoy coming to.
+Far from being a sad place, Joe and his family found our Hospice to be a peaceful and positive place they enjoyed coming to.
 “People are happy to be here,” says granddaughter Amelia, “They make everything fun.”

 One highlight of the year was when Joe and his family came along to our annual Fun Day in the summer.
 It was a precious opportunity to relax and just enjoy each other’s company.
 Amelia and Joe particularly liked the special photo booth and have the pictures to prove it!